pavelekshin/distributed-computation/README.md

-# Python distributed-computation example with Redis Queue and Redis Stream
+# Python distributed-computation example with Redis List as queue and Redis Stream

 ```bash
 .